svhl/filtereddit/README.md

 ## Live hosting

 > [!IMPORTANT]
+> The frontend makes API calls rather than the backend to avoid rate limits.
+>
+> Please ensure cross-site cookies, tracking content, etc. are allowed in your browser.

+> [!NOTE]
 > If you refresh the site too often, you will reach the Reddit API limit.
 >
 > If no posts are shown, wait a while before visiting the site again.